 How Can You Take Action?

 - Learn about which banks have the worst records when it comes to climate.
-Read and the Banking on Climate Change 2019 Report here.
-The report reveals that the four biggest global bankers of fossil fuels are JPMorgan Chase, Wells Fargo, Citi, and Bank of America.
+Read and the Banking on Climate Chaos 2021 Report here.
+The report reveals that the world’s 60 biggest banks have poured $3.8 trillion into financing fossil fuels since the 2016 Paris Climate Agreement.
+The four biggest global bankers of fossil fuels are JPMorgan Chase, Wells Fargo, Citi, and Bank of America.

 - Break ties with and boycott banks financing harmful projects.
 Select a financial institution that is not financing fossil fuel projects and infrastructure, such as tar sands oil, fracking, coal mining, and oil or natural gas pipelines.
 Credit Unions are a great place to start.

 - Sign the Go Fossil Free: Divest-Invest Pledge and visit 350 Colorado’s Divest Invest Resource Hub to learn more at https://350colorado.org/promoting-solutions/divest-invest/

 - If you are a Colorado Public Employees Retirement Association (PERA) member, join the Fossil Free PERA campaign, calling on our state pension fund to divest from fossil fuels and reinvest in a cleaner, renewable energy future.
 Get started by signing the Fossil Free PERA Petition: www.FossilFreeCOPERA.org

 - Cut ties with insurers that insure or invest in fossil fuels.
 Call on your city or county to do so as well.
 Check out this Toolkit and learn more here.

 - Call on President Biden to appoint a Federal Reserve Chair who will take action on climate!
 Sign this petition by 350.org calling on Biden to nominate a climate leader as Fed Chair, and call your senator and urge them to call on President Biden to appoint a climate champion as Fed Chair.